65+ identity theft statistics to know going into 2025

 While we can’t provide a definitive answer, these statistics might offer some insight:

-• Cyberattacks are the leading cause of personal data theft, accounting for 74% of breaches in 2023.
+- Cyberattacks were the leading cause of personal data theft, responsible for 74% of breaches in 2023.

 Source: Identity Theft Resource Center, “Annual Data Breach Report”, 2024